 How to Enter

 To enter the Contest, a participant must submit at least one artwork in one of the following categories on the official Contest website, https://sheridanprizeforart.com.
 An artist may submit up to eight (8) works total.
 Each submission of a work of art will require the payment via PayPal or a Check of a ten-dollar per work ($10.00) fee, except for Incarcerated Artists who may participate for free.
 Participating artists can upload art all at one time or over a period of time.
 Payment would be expected only one time, at the very end of the process, only after the artist has uploaded all the artwork they wish.
-The submissions for the following categories will open on September 7, 2023, and will close now at the end of day of November 1, 2023.
+The submissions for the following categories will open on September 7, 2023, and closed at the end of day of November 8, 2023.

 In addition to the above categories, there are two special categories which will be voted on after the Contest closes and announced within 2 weeks of that date: